This software requires too many tests!

 Rather than show the whole math it takes to get pair combinations, let’s just look at one example.
 Say we simplify the Font dialog example to just the 4 flags that describe font styles.
 The full expansion of all combinations of four flags is a total of 16 tests (2^4).
 We show every combination of those four flags in the table below.

-There are four tests that have a yes for bold and italic.
+There are four tests that have a yes for both bold and italic.
 Let’s pick the first one – test #2.
 That also gives us a no for underline and strike-through, and a yes/no for italics and underline, bold and underline, bold and strike-through.
 Just that one choice gives us 6 combinations.
 For the next test, let’s pick #7 because it’s very different from #2.
 This gives us 6 more combinations!
 We now have 12 pairs with just two tests.
 Let’s grab #11 as it’s the next available yes/no for bold and italic.
 It gives us 4 additional pairs (one is duplicate of what we have).
 We have just 6 to go and #16 gives us 4 of them.
 The last 3: can be attained through #14.

 In each case we picked a test that maximized the number of unique pairs (6, 6, 5, 4, then 3) that it gave us.

-In summary, we can see that if we just do 5 tests, numbers: 2, 7, 11, 14, and 16, then we have all the pair combinations.
+In summary, we can see that if we just run 5 tests, numbers: 2, 7, 11, 14, and 16, then we have all the pair combinations.
 To get those 5 tests is a mathematical row reduction problem.
 Many tools can do it including Excel (with the problem solver add-in) and Mathematica, but you don’t need to do the math yourself.
 Test tools, like NUnit, do a simple reduction which won’t find the smallest possible number of tests, though they are typically good enough.
 Others, like Pict, are more thorough and will allow you to eliminate invalid combinations.

 A Few Targeted Test Tools